TimeCMA: Towards LLM-Empowered Multivariate Time Series Forecasting via Cross-Modality Alignment

-To solve the above challenges, we further propose the \textbf{\textit{last token embedding storage}} in the prompt encoding branch.
-First, the prompts are transformed MTS data and incorporate temporal information on each variable to maintain the characteristics of the MTS data.
-Then, we tailor a last token embedding of prompt from the frozen LLM, as the last token embedding encapsulates the most comprehensive knowledge due to the masked multi-self attention within the LLM.
-In this way, we condense sufficient temporal information into the last token embedding to reduce further computational costs.
-Moreover, we store the last token embedding to contend with the repetitive computations of frozen LLM, thereby accelerating the inference speed.
-Finally, the time series forecasting module decodes the aligned embeddings based on time series and last token embeddings, which captures high-quality temporal dependencies among multiple variables for future forecasting.
+\re{To ease the computational burden}, we further propose the last token embedding storage. \re{\textbf{(1) The last token is enough}: in the prompt, we independently} wrap time series data of each variable to preserve the characteristics of MTS data; then, \re{we tailor the prompt design so that the LLM is instructed to encapsulate vital temporal essences} into the last token of each prompt.
+By only feeding this embedding to align with the time series, we can reduce the computational cost. \re{\textbf{(2) Offline storage}:} we store the last token embedding to avoid repetitive processing with frozen LLM, thereby accelerating the inference speed.
+Our contributions are: \begin{itemize} \item \re{We identify data entanglement issues in the embeddings of dual-modality LLMs for time series forecasting and proposed a TimeCMA framework to learn disentangled embeddings from LLM with text-time series data.} \item The cross-modality alignment module retrieves disentangled and robust time series embeddings from the LLM-empowered prompt embeddings via channel-wise similarity to enhance forecasting.

-The major contributions are summarized as follows. \begin{itemize} \item We propose an LLM-empowered multivariate time series forecasting framework called TimeCMA, that comprises a time series branch and an LLM-empowered prompt branch in dual-modality module to capture temporal dependencies among multiple variables and to generate well-knowledge embeddings, respectively.

-\item We design a cross-modality alignment module to retrieve high-quality and pure time series embeddings from the knowledgeable prompt embeddings for more effective multivariate time series forecasting.

-\item TimeCMA stores the last token embeddings of the prompt to facilitate time series forecasting, which largely reduces computational costs and accelerates the inference speed.
+\item We tailor the last token of each prompt to reduce the computational costs.
+We then store these last token embeddings to avoid repetitive processings with the frozen LLM for efficient forecasting.

-\item Extensive experiments on eight real datasets demonstrate the accuracy and efficiency of the proposed TimeCMA framework.
+\item Extensive experiments on eight datasets demonstrate that TimeCMA outperforms state-of-the-arts.

 \end{itemize}